 Like most vaporizers from Storz & Bickel, you’ll want to use the include plastic mill on your herbs.
 It will reduce them to a medium-fine consistency that’s just right for the Plenty vaporizer.

 With such loose, fine material, there’s no need to tamp or pack it down at all.
 We recommend tapping out the contents of the grinder into a piece of paper, and use it as a funnel to get all of the ground herbs into the oven.
-If you don’t want to load that much, simply insert the concentrate pad to take up the rest of the space.
+If you don’t want to load that much, simply insert the concentrate pad (not included) to take up the rest of the space.

 Once the Plenty is plugged in, and the oven is loaded, you’re just about ready to go.
 We recommend starting it out between five and six on the physical wheel on the Plenty’s side.
 Turn on the power switch on the side, and the orange light will turn on.
 Squeeze the handle to engage the heater, and you’ll see the temperature increase on the gauge.
 When it’s time to vape, the Plenty will click, and the small orange light under the temperature gauge will turn off.